UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 Payload [2 bytes]

-- 0: Ready, 0 if not ready, 1 if ready
+- 0: Ready, 0 if not operable, 1 if operable.
 - 1: Client type, see available options in `moduleTypesConstants` namespace.

 ### Status Report